Report: Husband of Mass. Senate President accused of sexual misconduct by 4 men

 BOSTON (AP/WHDH) – The husband of Massachusetts Senate President Stan Rosenberg (D-Amherst) is being accused of sexual misconduct in a bombshell story released by the Boston Globe early Thursday afternoon.

 According to the Globe, four men accused Rosenberg’s husband, Bryon Hefner, of sexual misconduct.
-The man claim Hefner groped and harassed them, with one saying Hefner kissed him against his will.
+The man claim Hefner groped them and made unwanted sexual advances, with one saying Hefner kissed him against his will.
 Some of the men said they were at the State House for business.

 Hefner first made headlines after he was critical of the outgoing Senate president on Twitter and later bragged he would be able to use his influence as the Senate president’s partner.